kasteway/General_Machine_Learning/README.md

   - Unlike L1 regularization, which can abruptly eliminate a variable by setting its coefficient to zero, L2 regularization smoothly adjusts the coefficients, often leading to better generalization.

 ### 3. Elastic Net: Combines L1 and L2 regularization.
 It adds both penalties to the model, effectively blending the feature selection of L1 and the smoothing of L2.
+- Elastic Net is a regularization technique used in linear regression models that combines the properties of both L1 and L2 regularization (Lasso and Ridge regression, respectively).
+It's designed to blend the simplicity of L1 regularization with the stability of L2.
+- Elastic Net is particularly advantageous in situations with large numbers of correlated features, where Lasso might be too aggressive in feature elimination and Ridge might not enforce enough sparsity.
+- Combination of L1 and L2 Regularization: Elastic Net adds both L1 and L2 penalties to the loss function.
+- Feature Selection and Shrinkage: Like Lasso, Elastic Net can reduce some coefficients to zero, performing feature selection.
+At the same time, it shrinks other coefficients like Ridge regression, making it effective in scenarios where multiple correlated features predict similar outcomes.
+- Control of Regularization Mix: The parameter α controls the balance between L1 and L2 regularization.
+When α = 1, Elastic Net is equivalent to Lasso; when α = 0, it is equivalent to Ridge regression.
+- Useful in Highly Correlated Data: Elastic Net is particularly useful in situations where there are multiple features that are correlated with each other.
+Lasso might randomly select one of these features while Elastic Net is more likely to include all of them, but with smaller coefficients.
+- Robust to Overfitting and Multicollinearity: By combining the properties of both L1 and L2 regularization, Elastic Net is robust against overfitting and can handle multicollinearity better than Lasso or Ridge alone.
+- Tuning of Parameters: The optimal values for Lamda & α are typically found through a cross-validation process, which involves testing different combinations of these parameters to find the one that results in the best model performance.

 ### 4. Dropout (for Neural Networks): Randomly drops units (and their connections) from the neural network during training, preventing over-reliance on certain features.